 FHA mortgage rates typically run 12.5 basis points (0.125%) below rates for a comparable conventional loan, and VA mortgage rates typically out lower by 25 basis points (0.25%).

-You can afford "more home" when mortgage rates are down.Click to see today's rates (Oct 27th, 2016)
+You can afford "more home" when you find your best mortgage rate.Click to see today's rates (Jan 16th, 2017)

 Not all areas are expanding atÂ the same growth rate.